LeifChristian/DataWatcherNotify/README.md

 # ENVIRONMENT VARIABLES
 API tokens for Gmail and Twilio should be stored in .env file in the root of the project.
 Accessed through process.env and the dotenv package.

-in your .env file, add the folowing variables:
+in your .env file in the root of the project, add the folowing variables:

 MY_ACCT_SID= (Twilio Accout SID here)
 MY_TOKEN=(Twilio Token Here)